Azure/azure-kusto-microhack1/README.md

 - Resource Group: It's recommended to create a new resource group for the microhack's resources.
 Call it: <youralias>-microhack-RG
 - Cluster name: Must be unique for each participant.
 Call it: <youralias>microhackadx (cluster name must begin with a letter and contain lowercase alphanumeric characters.)
 - Region: France Central
--	Enable performance update (EngineV3): keep the default (enabled)
 -	Compute specification: For a production system, select the specification that best meets your needs (storage optimized or compute optimized).
 For this Microhack we can use the Dev (No SLA) SKU. </br>
 With various compute SKU options to choose from, you can optimize costs for the performance and hot-cache requirements for your scenario.
 If you need the most optimal performance for a high query volume, the ideal SKU should be compute-optimized.
 If you need to query large volumes of data with relatively lower query load, the storage-optimized SKU can help reduce costs and still provide excellent performance.
 You can read more about ADX’s SKU types [here](https://docs.microsoft.com/en-us/azure/data-explorer/manage-cluster-choose-sku).
-- Availability zones: keep the default.
+- Availability zones: We can remove the 3 selected Availability zones for this Microhack.
-Move to the next tab (“Scale”).
+- Move to the next tab (“Scale”).
 Choose how to scale your resource.
-Select the “Optimized autoscale” option.
-It’s always recommended to use this option.
+It’s always recommended to use "Optimized Autoscale" option.
 Optimized Autoscale is a built-in feature that helps clusters perform their best when demand changes.
 Optimized Autoscale enables your cluster to be performant and cost effective by adding and removing instances based on demand.
-For this microhack keep the default values (Minimum instance count == 2, Maximum instance count == 3)
+For this microhack, since we will use Dev/Test (no SLA) SKU,Optimized Autoscale option is disabled. keep the default values (Minimum instance count == 1, Maximum instance count == 1)

 You can keep all the other configurations with the default values.
 Select Review + create to review your cluster details.
 Then, select Create to provision the cluster.
 Provisioning typically takes about 10 minutes.